 Pushpam Priya Choudhary is the president of Plurals.
 She launched the political movement “Everyone Governs” through the political party “Plurals” in 2020.
 The philosophical idea of ‘plural’ is what defines her, her ideological orientation, as well as her movement.
 Plurals stands against the existing political practices to re-define politics in Bihar.
 She firmly believes that a country which was born out of substance and firm moral grounding has moved away from it, and it is time we re-establish those fundamentals.
 “Politics will have to change as the future and welfare of people depends on it now more than ever.
 We cannot afford to be left behind.
 Someone needs to step up.
 I am going to be that someone”.
 She advocates that politics should be positive, productive and only about policymaking — “I only support programmatic politics”.

 Pushpam Priya Choudhary was born and brought up in Darbhanga, Bihar.
-She moved out of Bihar to pursue her tertiary education.
-She later moved to United Kingdom and completed her masters in Development Studies from the Institute of Development Studies, University of Sussex.
+She moved out of Bihar to pursue her tertiary education and graduated from Symbiosis International University, Pune during 2007-11.
+After working in the Tourism and Health Departments of Government of Bihar for four years between 2011-15, she later moved to United Kingdom in 2015 and completed her masters in Development Studies from the Institute of Development Studies, University of Sussex in 2016.
 Her subject of research was Governance, Democracy and Development Economics.
 She researched about the effective policies worldwide and the failed policies of Bihar and India.
 She also conducted a primary research on voting patterns and voting behaviour in Bihar in the context of Bihar Assembly Elections 2015 and submitted a thesis on “party-candidate-voter linkage mechanism of accountability and responsiveness”.
 Her research was highly praised by internationally acclaimed experts of comparative election studies.

 The 2018 & 2019 AES fever in Bihar that resulted in deaths of hundreds of children disturbed her immensely.
 It happened around the time when she was working with Boston Consulting Group and LSE on a public-policy project for developed democracies — “The problems of public services and governance in Bihar can be tackled very easily.
 The governments of advanced democracies are now involved in tackling more complicated problems, they have their basic services and governance in place.
 Designing policies for other countries, knowing about the issues of my home state that can be fixed, was morally troubling.
 The burden of not doing anything for Bihar and leaving it in the hands of corrupt and incompetent people is not what I ever wanted to live with.
 I moved out of Bihar, but Bihar never left me”.
 She was always very clear and focused about what she wanted to do for Bihar since her departure — “Of course, money and opportunities are abundant abroad, but money has never been my drive in life.
 What I adore about London is the respect people have for each other.
 People are valuable to the government, no matter who they are and where they come from.
 Life is easy and public services very effective.
 I want to see Bihar like that in this lifetime, before I die.
 So I packed everything and moved back to my land, for good”